MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.ButtonType.md

 ## Remarks

-The  **ButtonType** property value can be one of the **[PbCommandButtonType](Publisher.PbCommandButtonType.md)** constants declared in the Microsoft Publisher type library.
+The **ButtonType** property value can be one of the **PbCommandButtonType** constants declared in the Microsoft Publisher type library.

 ## Example

-This example creates a new Web command submit button, assigns text to appear on its face, and specifies an email address to which to send the form data.
+This example creates a new web command button, assigns text to appear on its face, and specifies an email address to which to send the form data.

 ```vb
 Sub NewWebForm()